 CAPE VERDE (1856; n=130)

-Probably most complete survey we’ll ever have on the ethnic origins of Capeverdean slaves.
-It’s unfortunate that 699 slaves only got labeled as “Guiné” Still leaves specified ethnic origins for 130 slaves.
-Keeping in mind this is at the very end of slavery, when only a small part of Cape Verde’s population was enslaved (less than 10%).
-Also 82% of the slaves are actually Capeverdean born (although many of them possibly only 1 or 2 generations removed from mainland origins).
-So it doesn’t say very much about Capeverdean population as a whole at that time.
-Still the top 5 should be representative to some degree of slave trade patterns even in the late 1700’s.
-The longlasting wars between Mandinga and Fula generating many POW’s for many decades earlier.
-Other things standing out:
+Probably most complete survey we’ll ever have on the ethnic origins of Cape Verdean slaves.
+It is unfortunate that 699 slaves only got labeled as “Guiné”.
+Still this leaves specified ethnic origins for 130 slaves.
+Keeping in mind this is at the very end of slavery.
+At this time only a small part of Cape Verde’s population was enslaved (less than 10%).
+Also 82% of the slaves are actually Cape Verde-born/Crioulo.
+Although many of them possibly only 1 or 2 generations removed from mainland origins.

-- Interior slaves beyond Guiné Bissau: Assolum (=Wassulunke from Guiné Conakry/Mali, Bambara (Mali),Tilibonca (generic name given by Mandinga for people from the east, most likely Tenda speakers) , Quissi (=Kissi from Guiné Conakry/Sierra Leone)
+- Interior slaves beyond Guiné Bissau: Assolum (=Wassulunke from Guiné Conakry/Mali, Bambara (Mali),Tilibonca (generic name given by Mandinga for people from the east, most likely Tenda speakers) , Quissi (=Kissi from Guiné Conakry/Sierra Leone).

 - Slaves from Angola, Cabinda, Rio and even Cuba!
-Showing randomized moving around of slaves all around the Atlantic and even beyond
+Showing randomized moving around of slaves all around the Atlantic and even beyond.

-- Slaves from Santiago & Fogo most numerous by far
+- Slaves from Santiago & Fogo most numerous by far.

 Top 5